CivicActions/open-practice/open-requirements-library/modernized-procurement.md

 ### _Open Requirements_

-# Agile Migration to Drupal
+# Modernized Procurement Workflow - Discovery Objectives

 _License & Copyright: The materials herein are all © 2025 CivicActions_